arun8796/AWS-notes/s3/README.md

 The versioning state applies to all of the objects in a version-enable bucket.
 However is important to remember that objects stored in the bucket **before** enabling the versioning have an initial version ID of null.
 When versioning is enabled existing objects in the bucket do not change what instead changes is how Amazon S3 handles the objects in future requests.
 When an object is deleted into a version-enabled bucket a delete marker is created and the object is not visible anymore, upon deletion of the delete marker the object would be again visible in S3.

-***********************
 # Cross Region Replication

-Cross-region replication CRR is a bucket-level feature that enables automatic, asynchronous copying of objects across buckets in **different AWS regions**.
-In the Cross Region Replication configuration users must decide which bucket has to be replicated and must provide the destination bucket where they want the objects replicated to.
+Cross-region replication is a bucket-level feature that enables automatic, asynchronous copying of objects across buckets in **different AWS regions**.
+In the Cross Region Replication users must decide which bucket has to be replicated and must provide the destination bucket where they want the objects replicated to.
 A subset of objects with specific key name prefixes can be selected as well.
 The object replicas in the destination bucket are exact replicas of the objects in the source bucket, they have the same key names and the same metadata.
 Amazon S3 encrypts all data in transit across AWS regions using SSL during content replication.
 In order to enable CRR following pre-requisites must be met:

 - The source and destination buckets must be versioning-enabled.
 - The source and destination buckets must be in different AWS regions.
 - Objects can be replicated from a source bucket to only one destination bucket.
 - Amazon S3 must have permission to replicate objects from that source bucket to the destination bucket on your behalf.
 These permissions can be granted by creating an IAM role that Amazon S3 can assume.
-- If the source bucket owner also owns the object, the bucket owner has full permissions to replicate the object.
-If not, the source bucket owner must have permission for the Amazon S3 actions s3:GetObjectVersion and s3:GetObjectVersionACL to read the object and object ACL.
-- If you are setting up cross-region replication in a cross-account scenario (where the source and destination buckets are owned by different AWS accounts), the source bucket owner must have permission to replicate objects in the destination bucket.
-The destination bucket owner needs to grant these permissions via a bucket policy.

-Amazon S3 replicates the following things:
+Is also important to remember that:

-- Any new objects created after replication is configured.
-Object existing prior the replication configuration are not migrated.
+- Any new objects created after replication is configured will me migrated whilst objects existing prior the replication configuration are not migrated by default.
-- Objects created with server-side encryption using the Amazon S3-managed encryption key.
-The replicated copy of the object is also encrypted using server-side encryption using the Amazon S3-managed encryption key.
+- If the objects created is encrypted then the replicated copy of the object is also encrypted using server-side encryption using the Amazon S3-managed encryption key.
 - Amazon S3 replicates only objects in the source bucket for which the bucket owner has permission to read objects and read ACLs.
 - Any object ACL updates are replicated, although there can be some delay before Amazon S3 can bring the two in sync.
 - S3 replicates object tags, if any.

-For DELETE operation is also important to remember that:

 - If a DELETE request is made without specifying an object version ID, Amazon S3 adds a delete marker, which cross-region replication replicates to the destination bucket.
 - If a DELETE request specifies a particular object version ID to delete, Amazon S3 deletes that object version in the source bucket, but it does not replicate the deletion in the destination bucket (in other words, it does not delete the same object version from the destination bucket).

-Upon restoration of a deletion marker on the source bucket is important to remember that this action doesn't get cascaded so the object stays marked as deleted in the destination bucker.
+- Upon restoration of a deletion marker on the source bucket the deletion action doesn't get cascaded to the destination bucket so the object stays marked as deleted.

+# Lifecycle Management

+Lifecycle configuration enables users to specify the lifecycle management of objects in a bucket.
+The configuration is a set of one or more rules, where each rule defines an action for Amazon S3 to apply to a group of objects.
+These actions can be classified as follows:

+- **Transition actions**.
+In which users define when objects transition to another storage class.
+For example, you may choose to transition objects to the STANDARD_IA (IA, for infrequent access) storage class 30 days after creation, or archive objects to the GLACIER storage class one year after creation.
+- **Expiration actions** – In which you specify when the objects expire.
+Then Amazon S3 deletes the expired objects on your behalf.